Sonnet 481

 Gaunt birds will stand stiff silent, mute in prayer

-And on each face dull sallow sadness found.
+While on each face, dull sallow sadness found.

-So ends a life as many have before,
+So ends a life, as many gone before…

 Yet none so precious as that which I hold,